 The I0-month Foundation programme is an intensive, fast-track programme and is suitable for students who have already completed one or more years of A-Level study, or who have graduated with good grades from a high school system abroad.
 Applicants will have to demonstrate a good level of academic ability.
-A pass at Grade A\-C in GCSE/IGCSE English Language, IELTS 5.0 or the internal test will be required for those students who are non-native speakers of English.
+A pass at Grade A\-C in GCSE/IGCSE English Language, IELTS 5.0 or the internal mechanism will be required for those students whose first language is not English.